Within Teamwork, automations can be impacted by a variety of permission and user-based conditions.

-Successful execution of an automation is dependent on the creator's project permissions, e.g. an action to copy a task requires permission to add tasks.
+An automation's ability to run successfully is dependent on the creator's project permissions, e.g. an action to copy a task requires permission to add tasks.

 If an automation fails 3 times in a row due to permission issues, it will be deactivated and an email will be sent to the automation creator.
 This email will contain a link to view the automation.

 - The owner will not be emailed again until the automation has been updated, activated and successfully run at least once before failing 3 times again.

 Once you have addressed the issues causing an automation to fail, you will need to manually activate the automation for it to run again.
 Previous deactivated alerts will be removed from an automation card once it is reactivated

 Automations will only ever be deactivated if they fail to run 3 times in a row.
 There are several scenarios that could result in a deactivation of an automation:

 1. Creator has since been removed from at least one of the projects being used.
 Solutions include:

 - Owner company site admin adds the creator as a member of all the automation's associated projects.

 - Owner company site admin or project admin duplicates the automation and becomes the new creator.